-Extraordinarily low student-staff ratio, 4-1, typically more than double the staff of other programs
+Extraordinarily low student-staff ratio – 4-1, typically more than double or triple the staff of other summer programs

-Certification for all staff and judges – Claremont Summer is the only program that requires training and certification for all staff and judges working with students
+Certification for all staff and judges – Claremont Summer is the only program that requires extensive training and certification for all staff and judges working with students.

-Innovative educational design – the Claremont staff is responsible for the major developments in summer debate instructional methods for the past 3 decades; this includes exclusive small group instruction, elective sessions, open forums, research clinics, advanced team teaching, lesson planning/coordinated curricular development, program assessment, and integration of college admissions, college writing, professional communication and other college bridge and professional networking opportunities
+Innovative educational design – The Claremont staff includes leading innovators in summer debate and communication instruction for the past 3 decades; this includes exclusive small group instruction, elective sessions, open forums, research clinics, advanced team teaching, lesson planning/coordinated curricular development, program assessment, and integration of college admissions, college writing, professional communication and other college bridge and professional networking opportunities

 ABOUT THE DIRECTOR

 John Meany, Director of Forensics at Claremont McKenna College and the administrator of the Claremont Colleges Debate Union, coordinates summer debate programming.
-He has directed and taught more than 150 summer debate workshop sessions in the US and abroad.
-He directs Claremont’s Public Debate Program debate outreach initiative, which includes the Middle School Public Debate Program (MSPDP), High School Public Debate Program (HSPDP), US – World Schools Debating Championship Program (US-WSDC), First Reporters! project, and Claremont Institute for Civic Leadership.
+He has directed and taught more than 175 summer debate and leadership communication workshop sessions in the US and abroad.
+He directs Claremont’s Public Debate Program and Civics in Action outreach initiatives and other major educational outreach projects.
 He has coached five college national debate champions.

 ABOUT CLAREMONT McKENNA COLLEGE AND THE CLAREMONT COLLEGES